Resocio/resoc-social-image-beautifier-for-woocommerce/readme.txt

 Only one site is doing it right: Amazon.
 When an Amazon product page is shared on social networks, the product is framed, and you can see the Amazon Prime logo along with the "stars" the product recieved through reviews.

 With this plugin, your products are just perfect.
 Automatically.
+Install this plugin, activate it, and this task is over.

+What if your customers's friends and followers could see your logo along with your products?
+You can do that, too.

 In the background, the plugin is using the [Resoc API](https://resoc.io/) to generate images that perfectly match Facebook recommandations.